ibm-cloud-security/app-identity-and-access-adapter/README.md

 If you're using a browser based application, you can use the OIDC / Auth 2.0 `authorization_grant` flow to authenticate your users.
 When an unauthenticated user is detected, they are automatically redirected to the authentication page.
 When the authentication completes, the browser is redirected to an implicit `/oidc/callback` endpoint where the adapter intercepts the request.
 At this point, the adapter obtains tokens from the identity provider and then redirects the user back to their originally requested URL.

-To view the user session information including the session tokens, you can look in the `Authorization` header.
+To view the user session information, including the session tokens, you can look in the `Authorization` header.

 ```
 Authorization: Bearer <access_token> <id_token>
 ```

 You can also logout authenticated users.
-When an authenticated user accesses any protected endpoint with `/oidc/logout` appended as shown in the following example, they will be logged out from their current session.
+When an authenticated user accesses any protected endpoint with `/oidc/logout` appended as shown in the following example, they are logged out from their current session.

 ```
 https://myhost/path/oidc/logout